 Team leaders can use Fairwinds Insights to monitor the health of containers across teams and multiple clusters.

-You can trial Fairwinds Insights today to help your team identify log4j container vulnerabilities.
-You’ll need to request a trial here.
+You can use Fairwinds Insights today to help your team identify log4j container vulnerabilities.
+It's available to use for free - you can sign up here.
 You’ll confirm your email, set up a new organization and then be able to add clusters and coworkers to the organization.

 There are three ways to connect with Fairwinds Insights: